vzachari/IronSmithQSM/README.md

 a) DICOMS

-Only MPR/MEMPR DICOMS should be present in the MPR folder if you want IronSmith to process DICOMS.
+Only MPR/MEMPR DICOMS should be present in the MPR folder if you want Ironsmith to process DICOMS.
 If NIFTI files exist together with DICOMS, they will be selected instead (see "b" below).

 b) Multiple .nii/.nii.gz files each corresponding to a different echo.

-Each NIFTI file needs to have _e# in the file name, where # is the echo number
+Each NIFTI file needs to have _e# in the file name, where # is the echo number.
 *(e.g. S0001_MEMPR_e1.nii.gz, S0001_MEMPR_e2.nii.gz...)*
 This is the default **dcm2niix** output format for multiple echos.